mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 * ⌥← and ⌥→ go one word prev/next
 * ⌥↑ and ⌥↓ go one page up/down

-Unfortunately it's not possible to use the same physical keys for ⌥-based shortcuts:
-* ⌥← and ⌥→ doesn't work in Linux: `SuperL + Left` and `SuperL + Right` is hijacked by Gnome shell and can not be remapped.
-* trying to reconfigure `^\UF702` (Control+Left) in `DefaultKeyBinding.dict` doesn't do anything - MacOS
-  apparently captures ^Control+arrows for window switching purposes

-So, you'll have to press the `^Control` key instead of `⌥Option` key.
+Unfortunately, things aren't 100% smooth - read on.

 ## Linux Ubuntu 22.04 in Parallels

-I tend to remap the keyboard so that ⌥Option acts as Meta/Super in Linux, and ⌘Command acts like Alt in Linux, so that `Alt+Tab` and Alt+BackTick in Linux is activated by pressing ⌘Tab and/or ⌘` respectively, and acts exactly the same as in MacOS.
+I tend to remap the keyboard so that `⌥Option` acts as `Meta/Super/Win` in Linux, and `⌘Command` acts like `Alt` in Linux, so that `Alt+Tab` and `Alt+BackTick` in Linux is activated by pressing `⌘Tab` and/or ⌘` respectively, and acts exactly the same as in MacOS.

 First, install `gnome-tweaks` via apt, and make sure the ⌥Option button works as Meta, and the ⌘Command button works as Alt: run Tweaks, then "Keyboard & Mouse", "Additional Layout Options", "Alt and Win behavior" and select "Alt is swapped with Win".
 Remapper will stack its modifications on top of these ones - these mappings won't fight each other.
+But you must log out after you change Tweaks settings, otherwise Remapper will receive strange keyboard shortcuts.
+So, logout and login.

 ## Remapper 2